openhwgroup/cv32e40p/docs/source/instruction_set_extensions.rst

     x3[15: 0] = x2[15: 0] + 0xFFEA

-In the following table, the index i ranges from 0 to 1 for 16-Bit operations and from 0 to 3 for 8-Bit operations.
+In the following table, the index i ranges from 0 to 1 for 16-Bit operations and from 0 to 3 for 8-Bit operations:

-- The index 0 is 15:0  for 16-Bit operations, or   7:0 for 8-Bit operations.
+- The index 0 is 15:0  for 16-Bit operations or  7:0 for 8-Bit operations.
-- The index 1 is 31:16 for 16-Bit operations, or  15:8 for 8-Bit operations.
+- The index 1 is 31:16 for 16-Bit operations or 15:8 for 8-Bit operations.
 - The index 2 is 23:16 for  8-Bit operations.
 - The index 3 is 31:24 for  8-Bit operations.

+And I5, I4, I3, I2, I1 and I0 respectively represent bits 5, 4, 3, 2, 1 and 0 of the immediate value.

 SIMD ALU Operations
 ^^^^^^^^^^^^^^^^^^^